Multi-Deployment Testing iOS

 Complete demos configured with "multi-deployment testing" feature are [here]:

-Xcode allows you to define custom build settings for each "configuration" (like debug, release), which can then be referenced as the value of keys within the Info.plist
+Xcode allows you to define custom build settings for each "configuration" (like debug, release), which can then be referenced as the value of keys within the Info.plist file (like the CodePushDeploymentKey setting).
+This mechanism allows you to easily configure your builds to produce binaries, which are configured to synchronize with different CodePush deployments.

 To set this up, perform the following steps: